artymowicz/hamiltonian-learning/README.md

 ./thermal_tester.py is the script that generates (or loads) a thermal state, runs the algorithm on it, analyzes the results, and prints, plots, and saves the results of the analysis

 ./utils.py contains some methods used by the other pythons scripts

-How to use:
-1. Modify setup_thermal.yml to the desired parameters
-2. run "python thermal_tester.py setup_thermal.yml" (for convenience, some parameters can be passed from the command line without modifying setup_thermal.py.
-See thermal_tester.py for details)